TMA1

 Configure your agent

 Point the OTel endpoint to http://localhost:14318/v1/otlp.
 Works with Claude Code, Codex, OpenClaw, or any OTel SDK.
+GitHub Copilot CLI needs no config — TMA1 auto-discovers its session logs.

 Open the dashboard